 For this reason, I’m honored to be recognized along with some tremendous peers as one of the “Best CEOs for Diversity” and “Best CEOs for Women” by Comparably.com.
 It’s always gratifying to receive validation that you’re doing something right, but knowing this recognition is a direct result of the input from my colleagues at Pramata makes it particularly meaningful.

 Comparably CEO Jason Nazar describes their survey this way, “We take a data-driven approach to show how specific demographics of employees rate their CEOs so that workplaces are dramatically more transparent and rewarding.”
 As CEO of a company that thrives on transforming rich, untapped data in a single source of truth, that’s music to my ears.

 So I’m grateful for Comparably’s dedication to “understanding employees’ true value and needs to make work better,” and for the opportunity to participate in this year’s surveys.
-As business leaders, we’ve been given a valuable (data-driven) gut check, and proof positive that collective, sustained commitment to diversity and workplace equality not only matters, it’s vitally important in moving us forward.
+As business leaders, we’ve been given a valuable (data-driven) gut check, and proof positive that collective, sustained commitment to diversity and workplace equality matters and is vitally important in moving us forward.